Master of Science

 The Materials Science department of TU Darmstadt offers a Master of Science course “Materials Science” in English language.
 The program focuses on functional materials such as energy materials, magnetic materials, or electronic materials and their synthesis and characterization.
 Courses on theoretical materials science include quantum mechanics, non-equilibrium thermodynamics, and continuum mechanics.
 For further information please refer to the Study Information, the Schedule of Courses, and the Module Guide.

 A prerequisite for taking the Master course is a Bachelor of Science from TU Darmstadt in Materials Science or an equivalent degree.
 Applicants holding a Bachelor degree in related subjects such as physics or chemistry are highly encouraged to apply.
 Materials, chemical, process, and electrical engineers with a strong focus on Materials Science may also be considered.
-Mechanical engineers will only be considered in exceptional cases.
+Mechanical, aeronautical, automotive, chemical, petrochemical, and textile engineers will only be considered in exceptional cases.
 Strong focus means that you took additional elective courses in materials science.
 We expect a background in the fundamentals of materials science, in particular in semiconductors, functional ceramics, metals, and polymers.
 The admission commission may require applicants to attend additional courses to achieve sufficient equivalency.

 No German language skills are necessary (and thus no German language certificate is needed), but sufficient English language skills are required.
 Our regulations ask for: UNIcert-Step III in English or equivalent, e.g. TOEFL test (paper 570, cb 230, iBT 88), IELTS 6.5 or CAE (Grade C1).
 Alternative possibilities are TOEIC 792 or the proof that your Bachelor education was in English language.
 Other university certificates will not be accepted.
 For the equivalency of other English language certificates, please contact the “International Admission office”.